-Actuarial consultants with experience in assessing asbestos-related liabilities conducted a study to estimate our potential claim liability as of August 31, 2012.
-The updated study has estimated an undiscounted liability for settlement payments, excluding legal costs and any potential recovery from insurance carriers, ranging from \$27.1 million to \$41.5 million for the period through 2058.
-The change from the prior year study was a \$0.4 million decrease for the low end of the range and a \$25 million decrease for the high end of the range.
-The decrease in the estimated undiscounted liability from the prior year study at both the low end and high end of the range reflects our actual experience over the past twelve months.
-Based on the information contained in the actuarial study and all other available information considered by us, we concluded that no amount within the range of settlement payments was more likely than any other and, therefore, recorded the low end of the range as the liability associated with future settlement payments through 2058 in our consolidated financial statements.
-Accordingly, an incremental \$0.4 million provision in our discontinued operation was added to the asbestos accrual in September 2012 increasing the reserve to approximately \$27.1 million.
-According to the updated study, legal costs, which are expensed as incurred and reported in earnings (loss) from discontinued operation in the accompanying statement of operations, are estimated to range from \$32.3 million to \$57 million during the same period.
+Actuarial consultants with experience in assessing asbestos-related liabilities conducted a study to estimate our potential claim liability as of August 31, 2013.
+The updated study has estimated an undiscounted liability for settlement payments, excluding legal costs and any potential recovery from insurance carriers, ranging from \$24.4 million to \$37.4 million for the period through 2058.
+The change from the prior year study was a \$2.7 million decrease for the low end of the range and a \$4.1 million decrease for the high end of the range.
+The decrease in the estimated undiscounted liability from the prior year study at both the low end and high end of the range reflects our actual experience over the prior twelve months.
+Based on the information contained in the actuarial study and all other available information considered by us, we have concluded that no amount within the range of settlement payments was more likely than any other and, therefore, in assessing our asbestos liability we compare the low end of the range to our recorded liability to determine if an adjustment is required.
+Based upon the results of the August 31, 2013 actuarial study, no adjustment to the asbestos liability was recorded in our consolidated financial statements as the difference between our recorded liability and the liability in the actuarial report at the low end of the range was not material.
+According to the updated study, legal costs, which are expensed as incurred and reported in earnings (loss) from discontinued operation in the accompanying statement of operations, are estimated to range from \$27.4 million to \$48.1 million during the same period.

-At December 31, 2012, approximately 2,140 cases were outstanding for which we may be responsible for any related liabilities.
-Since inception in September 2001 through December 31, 2012, the amounts paid for settled claims are approximately \$13.4 million.
+At December 31, 2013, approximately 2,280 cases were outstanding for which we may be responsible for any related liabilities.
+Since inception in September 2001 through December 31, 2013, the amounts paid for settled claims are approximately \$14.9 million.
 A substantial increase in the number of new claims or increased settlement payments or awards of damages could have a material adverse effect on our business, financial condition and results of operations.